 Some of the reasons are fairly straightforward.
 These grasses put out short stolons that fattened each of the bunches considerably.
-Second, despite the fact that I harvest the seed, I don't get it all; so there is some infill.
+Second, despite the fact that I harvest the seed (which consumes nitrogen).
+I don't get it all; so there is some infill.
 Third, I mow these grasses annually, which deposits all the leaf litter on the surface and this species of grass produces straw that is notably allelopathic (toxic to other plants).
-And finally, my cheap homeowner-grade NPK test kit had revealed grossly insufficient nitrate levels.
+And finally, soil tests revealed grossly insufficient nitrate levels.
 Now, my goal is not to have to fertilize, but if the soil has not yet developed sufficient organic matter, from decomposed roots, I could understand the need for a temporary shot in the arm.
 So depleted nitrate and the litter were my two top candidates for a diagnostic screening experiment.

 2011-12 Each cell is 240 square feet.
-Four cells were amended at a rate of 50# of bone meal and/or 50# blood meal / 960 ft treatment.
+Four cells were amended at a rate of 50# of bone meal and/or 50# blood meal / 960 ft2 treatment.

-2012-13 1yd Charcoal + 40# Azomite® / 960 ft (Azomite is a volcanic clay rich in trace minerals).
+2012-13 1yd Charcoal + 40# Azomite® / 960 ft2 (Azomite is a volcanic clay rich in trace minerals).